Playing Australia FAQs

 Please contact Artists Services for further information.

-The Australia Council also offers the Contemporary Music Touring Program which funds tours to regional and metropolitan locations.
+Creative Australia also offers the Contemporary Music Touring Program which funds tours to regional and metropolitan locations.
 Applicants may apply for $5000 – $50,000 of funding depending on the locations of their tour, based on the respective ARIA code rating.
 Tours funded through the Contemporary Music Touring Program may be limited to metropolitan locations, whereas Playing Australia tours must include regional or remote locations.
 Please contact Artists Services to discuss your application.

 In this category a national tour is three or more locations outside of the home state of the proposed work.
 The itinerary must include regional or remote locations.